dcavanau/cp4ba-rapid-deployment/cp4ba-22-0-1-IF3/02createRedHatOpenShiftCluster.md

 12. Select the **worker pool flavor**, the **amount of workers** needed and deselect **Encrypt local disk**

     - Select a worker pool flavor that fulfills the OCP Cluster sizing requirements of the previously selected CP4BA template (see **[Step 0: Select the CP4BA template for deployment](00selectTemplate.md)**)
     - Select the amount of workers that fulfills the OCP Cluster sizing requirements of the previously selected CP4BA template.
-If you plan to scale up the deployment (deploy with a pod replica size of 2 or 3 for High Availabilty) more workers/resources are needed.
+If you plan to scale up the deployment (deploy with a pod replica size of 2 or 3 for High Availability) more workers/resources are needed.
 Optionally you can start with a replica size of 1 first and then scale up when needed - first add more workers and then increase the pod replica size, see also **[Step 11: Optional: Scale up the deployment](11scaleUp.md)**
     - Local disk encryption is not needed as we only work with sample / test data

     **Notes:** To save costs, you also can select Virtual - shared nodes, this is sufficient for running the Client Onboarding Demo with one or only a few users in parallel for demo purposes.
 Same is true for the amount of workers, when you plan to run the Demo only with one user, usually no HA is needed.
 If you plan to use this OpenShift cluster for higher workloads / multiple users, means you require High Availability and better/best performance, you might want to select Virtual - dedicated or even Bare metal machines and also select an higher amount of workers / a flavor that gives you more resources per worker.